outsidedav/swift/sdk.md

 # Adding Swift SDKs to your app
 {: #sdk}

-To add {{site.data.keyword.Bluemix}} SDKs to your app, choose the SDKs that you want to use and configure your dependency manager to pull the SDKs into your app.
+To add {{site.data.keyword.cloud}} SDKs to your app, choose the SDKs that you want to use and configure your dependency manager to pull the SDKs into your app.

 ## Using client SDKs
 {: #client_sdk}